syntasso/workshop/installing-kratix/README.md

 ### Using Kratix to build your platform you can:

-* use GitOps workflow and familiar Kubernetes-native constructs.
+* use GitOps workflow with Flux and familiar Kubernetes-native constructs.
 * co-create capabilities by providing a clear contract between application and platform teams through the definition and creation of “Promises”.
 We'll talk more about Kratix Promises in [the next step](/installing-a-promise/README.md).
 * create a flexible platform with your paved paths as Promises.
 * evolve your platform easily as your business needs change.